andyburgin/sensorpi/README.md

-# Mesos, Spark, Kafka, InfluxDB and Grafana on a Raspberry Pi Cluster - Visualising IOT Sensor Data
+# Visualising IOT Sensor Data on a Raspberry Pi Cluster using Mesos, Spark, Kafka, InfluxDB and Grafana

 This repo holds various ramblings, scripts and code put together for and experiment to visualise realtime sensor data processed on a cluster of Raspberry Pis.
 Not disimilar to https://www.circuits.dk/datalogger-example-using-sense-hat-influxdb-grafana/ but using the features of the cluster for near realtime processing.